-In a 2014, Pew Research Center’s American Trends Panel conducted a study among 3,042 cell phone users.
-The study found that 89% of cell phone users used their phone during the most recent social gathering they attended.
-Along with wanting to know how these individuals used their phones in a social setting, researchers also wanted to know what these individuals hoped to accomplish by their usage.
-It was found that many of these people engaged in cell phone usage for either “group-contributing” reasons — to post a picture or video they had taken of the gathering, to share something that had occurred in the group by text, email, or social networking site, to get information they thought would be interesting to the group, or to connect with other people who are known to the group — or “retreating-from-the-group” reasons — they are no longer interested in what the group was doing, to connect with other people who are strangers to the group, or to avoid participating in what the group was discussing.
+In 2014, the Pew Research Center’s American Trends Panel conducted a study among 3,042 cell phone users.
+The study found that 89% of them used their phone during the most recent social gathering they attended.
+Along with wanting to know how these individuals used their phones in a social setting, researchers also wanted to know what these individuals hoped to accomplish by their cell phone usage.
+It was found that many of these people engaged in cell phone usage for either “group-contributing” reasons — to post a picture or video they had taken of the gathering, to share something that had occurred in the group by text, email, or social networking site, to get information they thought would be interesting to the group, or to connect with other people who are known to the group — or for “retreating-from-the-group” reasons — they were no longer interested in what the group was doing, to connect with other people who are strangers to the group, or to avoid participating in what the group was discussing.
 Despite these distinctions, I’d argue that all of the aforementioned reasons should all be categorized as “retreating-from-the-group” reasons, as they all keep people from meaningfully engaging with the individuals around them.

 Another study conducted by the International Center for Media & the Public Agenda asked 200 students at the University of Maryland, College Park to abstain from using all media for 24 hours.
 After this 24 hour period, the students were asked to write about their experiences.
 Many students reported that they used the time to spend quality time with loved ones, make a nice meal for themselves or their families, exercise, and generally had more face-to-face interactions.
-Additionally, students reported being better able to concentrate in class, and, without being able to listen to music on their phones, were able to be more attentive to their surroundings.
+Additionally, students reported being better able to concentrate in class, and without being able to listen to music on their phones, they were able to be more attentive to their surroundings.

 1. Change your morning routine.
-According to the 2016 Deloitte Global Mobile Consumer Survey, 89% of consumers checked their phones within their first waking hour.
-Within the first hour of being awake, we are instantly flooded with updates from our friends’ social media, emails about work, perhaps we’ve missed a phone call or two.
+According to the 2016 Deloitte Global Mobile Consumer Survey, 89% of consumers check their phones within their first waking hour.
+Within the first hour of being awake, we are instantly flooded with updates from our friends’ social media, emails about work, or perhaps we’ve missed a phone call or two.
 Tristan Harris, an ex-Google Design Ethicist, stated “When we wake up in the morning and turn our phone over to see a list of notifications — it frames the experience of ‘waking up in the morning’ around a menu of ‘all the things I’ve missed since yesterday.’”
 Instead of checking your phone the moment you wake up, perhaps you can use that time to connect with yourself through meditation, exercise, or reflection.

 2. Put your phone down for an extended period of time every day.
 Only you know what period of the day works best for you so the specific period of time isn’t as important as your commitment to putting your phone down during the chosen time.
 Imagine what you can get done during an hour without your phone.
 Don’t worry, Facebook, Snapchat, Instagram, etc will still be up and running if and when you decide to return to them.

 3. Have other options.
 So many of us turn to our phones to cure our boredom, but are there alternatives to this action?
-Instead of scrolling through your news feeds or refreshing your emails, maybe you could read a book, ask your partner to take a walk outside with you, or play a technology-free game with your family.
+Instead of scrolling through your news feed or refreshing your emails, maybe you could read a book, ask your partner to take a walk outside with you, or play a technology-free game with your family.
 There are ways to cure boredom that don’t necessitate being on a device.